-We are unable to offer part-time degrees in the following subjects: Accountancy & Finance, Dentistry, Engineering, Film & Television Studies, Law, Medicine, Nursing, Psychology, Veterinary Biosciences, Veterinary Medicine.
+We are unable to offer part-time degrees in the following subjects: Accountancy & Finance, Dentistry, Education, Engineering, Film & Television Studies, Law, Medicine, Nursing, Psychology, Veterinary Biosciences, Veterinary Medicine.
 OR in any of the Social Sciences MA (SocSci) degrees.

 The list of undergraduate courses offered by the University is available at: Degree programmes A‑Z